You probably didn’t expect to move back in with your parents. Here’s how to make the best of it.

 The last thing to remember, even amid an ongoing pandemic and economic crisis, is that your situation is not permanent.
 “Tell yourself every day that it’s just temporary,” Barrow says, “especially now that vaccines are on the way.”

 Even post-vaccine, though, some adults who have returned to the nest might not be so eager to take flight.
-Considering the companionship and familiarity — plus the financial windfall — of being back at home, that finished basement at Mom and Dad’s place might start to look pretty cozy.
+If you consider the companionship and familiarity — plus the financial windfall — of being back at home, that finished basement at Mom and Dad’s place might start to look pretty cozy.
 “The world has completely changed,” Wilson says, “and we have to change with it.”

 Heath is an author, editor and travel writer based in central Italy.
 Her website is elizabethfheath.com.
 She’s on Instagram at @myvillageinumbria.